Jump to content

 Dataflows are easy

-For example, a simple and powerful dataflow could be to exclude all the unnecessary object from the model.
-Maybe you are a structural engineer and you don’t need all the furniture from the architectural model.
+For example, a simple dataflow is to exclude all the unnecessary object from the model.
+Maybe you are a structural engineer and you don’t need the furniture objects from the architectural model.
 You only need walls and slabs.
-Make a dataflow that finds walls and slabs and exports a new model to IFC.
-Including only the walls and slabs.
+Make a dataflow that finds walls and slabs from the model, and exports them into a new IFC model.
 This already makes using the data much more feasible and efficient.

-Every dataflow has three parts: target, processing logic, and results.
+Every step has three parts: target, processing logic, and results.

 Target